 To test for sex differences in attention allocation while viewing the sexual stimuli, we conducted an eye movement experiment.
-A total of 110 subjects (43 males, mean age 27 years) not participating in fMRI volunteered for the study.
-Subjects viewed a subset of the videos presented in the fMRI experiment while their eye movements were recorded using Eyelink 1000 eye-tracker (SR Research, Mississauga, Ontario, Canada; sampling rate 1000 Hz, spatial accuracy better than 0.5°, with a 0.01° resolution in the pupil-tracking mode).
-A nine-point calibration and validation were completed at the beginning of the experiment and then after 1/3 and 2/3 of the experiment had elapsed.
-Saccade detection was performed using a velocity threshold of 30°/s and an acceleration threshold of 4000°/s2.
-Dynamic regions of interest (ROIs) were drawn frame-by frame on the face, chest, genital, and buttocks areas of the male and female characters in the sexual scenes; the remaining clips were not analyzed in this study.
+A total of 110 subjects (43 men, mean age 27 years) not participating in fMRI volunteered for the study.
+Subjects viewed a subset of the videos presented in the fMRI experiment (including all the erotic videos) while their eye movements were recorded using Eyelink 1000 eye-tracker (SR Research, Mississauga, Ontario, Canada; sampling rate 1000 Hz, spatial accuracy better than 0.5°, with a 0.01° resolution in the pupil-tracking mode).
+The total duration of the eye-tracking experiment was 15 min.
+A nine-point calibration and validation were completed at the beginning of the experiment and then after 1 of 3 and 2 of 3 of the experiment had elapsed.
+Saccade detection was performed using a velocity threshold of $30^\circ/s$ and an acceleration threshold of $4000^\circ/s^2.$ Dynamic regions of interest (ROIs) were drawn frame-by-frame on the face, chest, genital, and buttocks areas of the male and female characters in the sexual scenes; the remaining clips were not analyzed in this study.
 We computed the clip-wise proportional dwell time (%) for each region of interest and analyzed the effects of ROI as well as actor and subject sex on the dwell times using linear mixed model (LMM).